Jaundice of the Eyes: Treatments That Actually Work

-The American Liver Foundation says most newborns develop jaundice, and in most cases, it's mild.
+The American Liver Foundation says most newborns develop jaundice, and in most cases, it’s mild.
 The condition is caused by underdeveloped organs.
-Babies rely on their mothers' bodies to eliminate toxins, and after birth, they need to use their own.
-Sometimes, the new organs just aren't ready yet, and they need a week or two to get up and running.
+Babies rely on their mothers’ bodies to eliminate toxins, and after birth, they need to use their own.
+Sometimes, the new organs just are not ready yet, and they need a week or two to get up and running.

 The American Academy of Pediatrics says babies can also develop jaundice due to:

 - Premature birth.
 Babies born too early do not have the time to grow strong and healthy organs.
 They can develop jaundice due to underdevelopment.